WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/ellipses.md

 Use three contiguous periods in a row while writing an ellipsis.
 Avoid using the ellipsis character and make use of periods in general.
 Insert one space before and after the ellipsis unless a punctuation mark immediately follows the ellipsis; in this case, don't insert a space after the ellipsis.

+**Examples**

+[warning] Not Recommended: You need to wait for the post to save...and then publish the post. [/warning]
+[tip] Recommended: You need to wait for the post to save ... and then publish the post. [/tip]

 ### In a user interface

 ### In text